kdeary/luthor/README.md

 ```

 Both helpers return a `TranspileResult` dataclass containing the Python `ast.Module` (useful for inspections or further transforms) and the rendered source.
 The transformer always fixes locations on the module so you can pass it to `ast.unparse`, `compile`, or downstream tooling without extra work.

+To preinitialize every discovered global binding (including top-level assignments) to Python's `None`, pass `TransformerConfig(initialize_all_globals=True)` when constructing the transpiler or use the `--init-all-globals` flag with the CLI.